Universal limitation of quantum information recovery: symmetry versus coherence: Rederivation of approximated Eastin-Knill theorem as a corollary of

 Here $\calD_{\max}:=\max_{i}\calD_{P_i}$.
-This inequality is the same as the inequality in Theorem 1 of \cite{e-EKFaist}, apart from the irrelevant additional term $\calD_{X_L}/2\calD_{\max}$.
-(In Theorem 1 of \cite{e-EKFaist}, $\frac{\calD_{X_L}}{2\delta_C\calD_{\max}}\le N$ is given.)
+This inequality is the same as the inequality in Theorem 1 of \cite{e-EKFaist-S}, apart from the irrelevant additional term $\calD_{X_L}/2\calD_{\max}$.
+(In Theorem 1 of \cite{e-EKFaist-S}, $\frac{\calD_{X_L}}{2\delta_C\calD_{\max}}\le N$ is given.)
 We can also derive a very similar inequality from \eqref{SIQ2}.
 When we use \eqref{SIQ2} instead of \eqref{R-SIQ2}, the coefficient $1/2$ in the lefthand side of \eqref{almostFaist} becomes $1/4$.
-We remark that although the bound \eqref{almostFaist} is little bit weaker than the bound in Theorem 1 of Ref.\cite{e-EKFaist}, it is still remarkable, because \eqref{almostFaist} is given as a corollary of more general inequality \eqref{R-SIQ2}.
+We remark that although the bound \eqref{almostFaist} is little bit weaker than the bound in Theorem 1 of Ref.\cite{e-EKFaist-S}, it is still remarkable, because \eqref{almostFaist} is given as a corollary of more general inequality \eqref{R-SIQ2}.

-\begin{proofof}{\eqref{almostFaist}} Since the inequality \eqref{R-SIQ2} is applicable to an arbitrary implementation of $\tilde{\calN}\circ\calC$, we consider the following implementation.
-As an implementation of $\calC$, we take a system $B$ satisfying $LB=P$, a Hermitian operator $X_B$, a symmetric state on $B$ and a unitary $U$ on $LB$ satisfying
+\begin{proofof}{\eqref{almostFaist}} We construct an implementation of $\tilde{\calN}\circ\calC$ by combining the following implementations of $\calC$ and $\tilde{\calN}$.
+As the implementation of $\calC$, we take a system $B$ satisfying $LB=P$, a Hermitian operator $X_B$, a symmetric state $\rho_B$ on $B$ with respect to $X_B$, and a unitary $U$ on $LB$ satisfying

-The existence of such $B$ $X_B$, $U$, and $\rho_B$ is guaranteed since $\calC$ is an isometry and any covariant operation is realized by an invariant unitary and a symmetric state (see Method section in the main text).
+The existence of such $B$ $X_B$, $U$, and $\rho_B$ is guaranteed since $\calC$ is an isometry and any covariant operation is realized by an invariant unitary and a symmetric state (see Appendix \ref{AppA} in the main text).

 As an implementation of $\tilde{\calN}$, we take a composite system $B_1:=C\tilde{P_1}...\tilde{P_N}$ where each $\tilde{P_i}$ is a copy system of $P_i$ which has $\tilde{X}_{P_i}$ that is equal to $X_{P_i}$.
 We also define a state $\rho_{B_1}$ on $B_1$ and a unitary $V$ on $PB_1$ as follows